Filipino Beef Tapa

 Filipino beef tapa (tapsilog) with sinangag (garlic fried rice), and a fried egg

-Otherwise, most cuts of beef you choose should be okay, so long as you let it marinate for at least 1 hour.
-This is especially important for tougher cuts, such as the flank, round, and shank.
+Beef: Go for tender cuts such as rib eye, sirloin, and tenderloin.
+Other cuts such as flank, round, skirt, tri-tip, and shank should also be okay, so long as you let it marinate for at least 1 hour (these cuts tend to be tougher).
 Not only does marinating infuse the beef with flavor, but the acidity of the liquid helps to tenderize it as well.

 Soy sauce: Like with most Asian and Filipino recipes, soy sauce provides the marinade with a needed saltiness and savoriness to give our beef tapa flavor.